 May 23, 2020

-If there’s one thing that the last few weeks have taught us, its that we need to have a plan B to get our products packaged and to export ports and the distribution centres of Auckland, Wellington & Christchurch.
+If there’s one thing that the last few months have taught us, its that we need to have a plan B to get our products packaged and to shipping destinations such as Tauranga and Nelson ports, and the distribution centres of Auckland, Wellington & Christchurch.
 Modern management-speak for this is ‘supply-chain resilience’.

 This has been a constant theme in the top of the South Island since the Kaikoura earthquakes.
 Not only were there a couple of big Seddon quakes (and one in Christchurch!) prior to that, but also flooding, slips, and ferry sailings have disrupted the flow of our products to market every couple of years, sometimes for months on end.
 And now, the mother of all disruptors, Coronavirus.

 The global impact to supply chain and logistics as a result of Covid-19 is immense and will change the way goods are procured, produced, sold and moved.
 The New Zealand wine industry will be permanently affected, because our 3 main markets (US, UK & Australia) are at the end of a long supply chain.
 This chain is even longer if our wineries export unpackaged wine in bulk, as this adds layers of complexity and uncertainty to an already-fragile supply chain.
 In either case, it is important that supply out of Marlborough is maintained and scaled up to meet increasing global demand to keep our 5th-biggest export earner providing revenue for the country.
 After all, some 30,000 hectares of high-value wine, earning some $1.3 billion in exports from Marlborough alone is worth providing protection to in the form of a sustainable, competitive, innovative and resilient model.

 The question is “How will we be affected and what can we do about it?”

 Let’s focus for this article on the physical methods of getting the product to market (I’ll talk about IT automation in a later post).
 Our isolation and geography have given us a transport network that is 85% road.